thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/Plugins/WritingCommandPlugin.md

 > Note: If your goal is to generate source files that should be part of a build, or to perform other actions at the start of every build, implement a build tool plugin.
 > See <doc:WritingBuildToolPlugin> for details about creating a build tool plugin.

-Command plugins are invoked at will by the user, by invoking `swift` `package` `<command>` `<arguments>`.
+Command plugins are invoked at will by the user, by invoking `codira` `package` `<command>` `<arguments>`.
 They are unrelated to the build graph, and often perform their work by invoking to command line tools as subprocesses.

 Command plugins are declared in a similar way to build tool plugins, except that they declare a `.command()` capability and implement a different entry point in the plugin script.

-A command plugin specifies the semantic intent of the command — this might be one of the predefined intents such as “documentation generation” or “source code formatting”, or it might be a custom intent with a specialized verb that can be passed to the `swift` `package` command.
+A command plugin specifies the semantic intent of the command — this might be one of the predefined intents such as “documentation generation” or “source code formatting”, or it might be a custom intent with a specialized verb that can be passed to the `codira` `package` command.
 A command plugin can also specify any special permissions it needs, such as the permission to modify the files under the package directory.

 The command's intent declaration provides a way of grouping command plugins by their functional categories, so that package manager — or an IDE that supports package manager packages — can show the commands that are available for a particular purpose.